Suggested links

 What Is Hydrocodone?

-Hydrocodone is a prescription opioid that is derived from the poppy plant and used to treat moderate to relatively severe pain.
+Hydrocodone is a prescription opioid derived from the poppy plant and used to treat moderate to relatively severe pain.
 It works by targeting the brain’s opioid receptors and blocking pain sensations.

 The most common brand names for hydrocodone are: